 Have a Good Idea of Your Filing Deadlines

 As a rule of thumb, you’ll want to file your paperwork as soon as possible after the accident occurs.
-Injury lawsuits fall under a statute of limitations that lasts only up to four years.
+Injury lawsuits fall under a statute of limitations that lasts only up to two years.
 Even so, it can be difficult to prove your injuries after that amount of time and may have trouble remembering the exact details of the incident, making it even more difficult to verify facts.

 3 Mistakes To Avoid When Filing A Personal Injury Lawsuit